T0T02002/pbt/qcheck/README.md

 drop (take l n) n = []
 ```

-Another fact about `take` is that it's idempotent: once we take n elements from the list, if we keep taking `n` elements we will get the same list:
+Another interesting fact about `take` is that it's idempotent: once we take n elements from the list, if we keep taking `n` elements we will get the same list:
 ```ocaml
 take (take l n) n = take l n
 ```